 \section{Numerical experiments}

 In this section, we make some experiments to compare the performance of JLROA algorithm with the LROAT and SLROAT algorihtms in \cite{chen2009tensor}, and Trust region algorithm by \emph{Manopt Toolbox} in \cite{JMLR:v15:boumal14a}.
 When $p=1$, LROAT and SLROAT are exactly the HOPM and SHOPM algorithms in \cite{Lathauwer00:rank-1approximation,kofidis2002best}, respectively.
-We use the cyclic ordering of JLROA algorithm in \cref{al-JLROA} for simplicity except \cref{example-4} and \cref{example-5}.
+We use the cyclic ordering of JLROA-C algorithm for simplicity except Example \ref{example-5}.
 The LROAT and SLROAT algorihtms are both initialized via HOSVD \cite{Lathauwer00:TensorSVD}, because we find they generally have better performance in this case.

 \begin{example} \rm We randomly generate 1000 tensors in $\text{symm}(\RR^{10\times 10\times 10})$, and run JLROA and SLROAT algorithms for them.
 Denote by $\textsc{JVal}$ and $\textsc{SVal}$ the final value of \eqref{eq-cost-func-1} obtained by JLROA and SLROAT, respectively.
 Set the following notations.\\ (i) $\textsc{NumG}:$ the number of cases that $\textsc{JVal}$ is greater than $\textsc{SVal}$;\\ (ii) $\textsc{NumS}:$ the number of cases that $\textsc{JVal}$ is smaller than $\textsc{SVal}$;\\ (iii) $\textsc{NumE}:$ the number of cases that $\textsc{JVal}$ is equal\footnote{the difference is smaller than 0.0001.} to $\textsc{SVal}$;\\ (iv) $\textsc{RatioG}:$ the average of $\textsc{JVal}/\textsc{SVal}$ when $\textsc{JVal}$ is greater than $\textsc{SVal}$;\\ (v) $\textsc{RatioS}:$ the average of $\textsc{JVal}/\textsc{SVal}$ when $\textsc{JVal}$ is smaller than $\textsc{SVal}$.\\ The results are shown in \cref{table-example-1} and \cref{figure-example-1}.
 It can be seen that JLROA algorithm has better performance when $p>2$.
 They always get the same result when $p=1$.